TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 #include <LoRa.h>
 ```

 Then, it defines the pins used by the LoRa module.
-If you've folled the schmatic above you should have the following pins:
+If you've folled the schematic above, you should have the following pins:

 ```c
 #define ss 5